Preparations before taking a driving test in a DMV office

-Note that you can undergo a free driving exam on a DMV official website, since many states offer the possibility to practice online, though the choice of questions is quite limited there.
-A third-party DMV driving online testing often provide deeper understanding of questions you are going to face during the real exam.
-Besides, free driver’s test
+Note that you can undergo a free driving exam on a DMV official website since many states offer the possibility to practice online, though the choice of questions is quite limited there.
+A third-party DMV driving online testing often provide a deeper understanding of questions you are going to face during the real exam.
+Besides, free driver's test.

 The knowledge test can be paper-based or computer-based (depending on DMV office equipment).
 Regardless of the examination form, try to quickly answer those questions you are strong at and skip the questions that cause serious difficulties.
-Since you need to answer 75-80% of questions correctly when passing driving test, you may not need to come back to difficult questions.
-But if you are not sure that you scored the necessary correct answers, try to answer difficult questions eliminating those answers you are sure to be wrong.
+Since you need to answer 75-80% of questions correctly when passing a driving test, you may not need to return to difficult questions.
+But if you are not sure that you scored the necessary, correct answers, try to answer difficult questions eliminating those answers you are sure to be wrong.

-Many people wonder how to pass DMV driving exam if a person is a foreigner with a poor knowledge of American English.
-For foreigners, it is important to find out if there is any possibility to take the test in their own language.
-Though it isn’t easy to find a free driving theory test for practice in foreign languages, many DMVs in different states allow passing the written test in Spanish, Chinese, Russian and other languages.
-Check what languages are available in your state, if your English is not good enough to improve your chances on passing the test.
+Many people wonder how to pass the DMV driving exam if a person is a foreigner with poor knowledge of American English.
+For foreigners, it is important to find out if there is any possibility of taking the test in their own language.
+Though it isn't easy to find a free driving theory test for practice in foreign languages, many DMVs in different states allow passing the written test in Spanish, Chinese, Russian, and other languages.
+Check what languages are available in your state if your English is not good enough to improve your chances of passing the test.

-Don’t take chances and avoid any form of cheating when passing driving test, since DMV staff and video equipment monitors the process.
-If you are caught on cheating, you will be turned out and may not be allowed to this DMV office again.
-Even if you need a tip desperately, you’d better focus and try to use your common sense.
+Don't take chances and avoid any form of cheating when passing a driving test since DMV staff and video equipment monitors the process.
+If you are caught cheating, you will be turned out and may not be allowed to this DMV office again.
+So even if you need a tip desperately, you'd better focus and try to use your common sense.

-How to pass DMV road test on the first attempt
+How to pass the DMV road test on the first attempt

-Unfortunately, there is no DMV online practice exam and you can’t train driving on your PC or a mobile device.
-But having a learner’s permit issued after your successful written exam, you can move to behind-the- wheel practice on state roads.
-Sure, you can’t drive alone and need a supervisor who meets your state requirements.
-In most states, a supervisor must hold a DL for at least 1 year and be at least 18 years old (in many states the required age is 21).
-There may be some restrictions on driving under a learner’s permit like the prohibition on driving with passengers except your supervisor or driving on certain locations (parks, tunnels, etc.).
-Besides, there may be some specific requirements to how much behind-the- wheel experience you have to obtain before taking the road exam.
-Learn your state manual carefully to make sure all the requirements are satisfied.
+Unfortunately, there is no DMV online practice exam, and you can't train to drive on your PC or a mobile device.
+But by having a learner's permit issued after your successful written exam, you can move to behind-the-wheel practice on state roads.
+You can't drive alone and need a supervisor who meets your state requirements.
+In most states, a supervisor must hold a DL for at least one year and be 18 years old (in many states, the required age is 21).
+In addition, there may be some restrictions on driving under a learner's permit, like the prohibition on driving with passengers except your supervisor or driving in specific locations (parks, tunnels, etc.).
+Besides, there may be some specific requirements for how much behind-the-wheel experience you have to obtain before taking the road exam.
+Learn your state manual carefully to make sure all the needs are satisfied.

 - Accurate parallel parking

-- Quick stop at low speed without skidding
+- A quick stop at low speed without skidding

 - Backing for a distance of about 60 feet while turning and looking back